Panjiayuan antique market

 By Bus

-For those staying nearby, Bus No. 34 can take you directly to Panjiayuanqiao West Station, which is close to the market.
+If you’re staying nearby, Bus No. 34 stops at Panjiayuanqiao West Station, a short walk from the market.

 3. Panjiayuan Antique Market Opening Hours